-- Read aloud and understand the meaning of new words that he/she meets linked to the expectations of year 6 spelling. - Summarise the main ideas drawn from more than one paragraph, and identify key details that support the main ideas. - Make comparisons within and across books. - Understand what he/she reads in increasingly complex texts by predicting what might happen from details stated and implied. - Discuss and evaluate how authors use language, including figurative language, considering the impact on the reader
+- Summarise the main ideas drawn from more than one paragraph, and identify key details that support the main ideas. - Make comparisons within and across books. - Discuss and evaluate how authors use language, including figurative language, considering the impact on the reader